Hints and tips

 Start designing your flag by following these essential hints and tips:

-1: Keep it simple
+Hint 1: keep it simple

 • The flag should be simple enough for a child to draw from memory

-2: Use meaningful symbolism
+Hint 2: use meaningful symbolism

 • Use elements, colours and patterns that relate to what the flag symbolises